 Q: How long are SWAP residencies?

-A: Residencies range in length from 2 weeks to 2 months (or more).
+A: Residencies range in length from 6 to 8 weeks.
 The length varies, depending on the scope of work a resident would like to complete during a residency.
 We negotiate this after an artist is accepted to SWAP.
 Honoraria amounts also vary depending on the scope of the work and length of the residency.

-Q: I am a traditional landscape/figurative/still life painter/photographer/sculptor/performer.
-Should I apply to SWAP?
+Q: I am a traditional landscape/figurative/still life painter/photographer/sculptor.
+Should I apply to exhibit at SPACES?

 Q: I am a landscape/figurative/still life painter/photographer/sculptor/performer, but I make my work as an examination of these histories and methods, and my work is firmly based in contemporary theory.
 Should I apply to exhibit at SPACES?